 4. Don’t beat yourself up over the past

-Stop beating yourself up and wondering if you could have tried harder to make him happy.
+Stop beating yourself up and wondering if you could have tried harder to make them happy.
 It is easy to get stuck in this place, which is not helpful when you are trying to forget someone.

 5. Devote time to your own goals

 To shift your attention away from the former relationship, spend some time working on yourself.
-Focus on a goal you want to achieve or something new you want to try, and put your time and energy into this instead of thinking about him.
+Focus on a goal you want to achieve or something new you want to try, and put your time and energy into this instead of thinking about them.

 6. Stay away from things that remind you of the person